Skip to content

 Request Principal

-The principal is the request-scoped input that policy plugins use for caller attributes.
+The principal is the request-scoped input that policy providers use for caller attributes.
 For the default API auth provider, principal fields are read from the X-Datus-Principal header as a JSON object:

 X-Datus-Principal: {"tenant":{"id":"tenant_001"},"market_codes":["MKT300","MKT301"]}